Beyond Boundaries 2020 – winners and runners up announced!

 Beyond Boundaries was recognised in Oxford University’s Vice-Chancellor’s Diversity Awards 2020 for ‘promoting awareness’ of equality and diversity in science research.

 Beyond Boundaries is an exciting ART COMPETITION, breaking down boundaries between art, science and people!
 Get to know some amazing scientific researchers and get inspired for your own art creation!

-The Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford has launched an art competition for Oxfordshire state school students in Years 5, 6, 7 & 8, to create art inspired by research from six Black, Asian and Minority Ethnic scientists.
-Read their fascinating stories and learn about their research.
-Then select one person you’re inspired by and make art based on their research!
+The Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford has developed this art competition for Oxfordshire state school students in Years 5, 6, 7 & 8, to create art inspired by research from Black, Asian and Minority Ethnic scientists and mathematicians.
+The competition is now closed, but do read the researcher profiles below to learn about their fascinating stories and cutting-edge research.